twallet/habitus/docs/LIFECYCLE.md

 When a `Pending` reminder is snoozed, the existing `Upcoming` reminder time is updated (current time + snooze minutes)

-### Reminder Skip
+### Reminder Dismiss

-When a reminder is skipped by the user:
+When a reminder is dismissed by the user:

-1. The reminder is removed from the database
+1. The reminder's status changes to `"Answered"` and value is set to `"Dismissed"`
-2. If there is no existing `Upcoming` reminder for the tracking, it is created
+2. A new `Upcoming` reminder is automatically created for the tracking
-3. The `Upcoming` reminder time is calculated, with the skipped reminder's `scheduled_time` excluded from next reminder calculation
+3. The `Upcoming` reminder time is calculated, with the dismissed reminder's `scheduled_time` excluded from next reminder calculation

 ### Reminder Deletion